PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Defense Against Adversarial Patch Attacks

 When generating adversarial patches, there are two attack strategies.
 In the Downstream-only (DO) attack, only gradients from the downstream classifier $f$ are considered.
 However, the patch detector $d$ itself is vulnerable to adversarial attacks, especially under the white-box setting, where attackers have full knowledge of the pipeline.
 In the stronger adaptive attack, both the gradients from the downstream classifier $f$ and from the patch detector $d$ are considered.
 As defined in Eq.~\ref{eq:neu}, the zero-out step includes the non-differentiable binarization operation.
 The pixel-level gradient $\nabla_{X}\ell(X_{adv}^{(t)}, Y^{*}, \theta)$ cannot be computed directly through back-propagation.

 \textbf{BPDA Adaptive Attack:} Proposed by Athalye \etal~\cite{athalye2018obfuscated}, BPDA is an approximation strategy to bypass non-differentiable layers inside a network and achieve effective adaptive attacks.
 Given a non-differentiable operation $h$, BPDA finds a differentiable approximation $h'$ that satisfies $h(x) \approx h'(x)$.
 The original operation $h$ is used in the forward pass but replaced by the approximation $h'$ in the backward pass.
 To apply BPDA to PatchZero, we approximate the binarization operation by the Sigmoid function, since the binarization is essentially a Step function.
+With this approximation, we can utilize gradients from both the patch detector and the victim classifier or detector to generate attacks.

 \textbf{Two-stage Adversarial Training:} The BPDA adaptive attack introduces some difficulty to the training process of the patch detector.
 In the early stages, the patch detector is immature and creates random gradients.
 Since the adaptive attack passes the gradients from the downstream classifier through the patch detector, the resulting gradients will be misleading.
 To resolve this issue, we propose a two-stage training scheme as described below: